freeall/progress-stream/README.md

 Read the progress of a stream.
 Supports speed and eta.

-Gets the lengths of the stream automatically if you're using the request or http module.
+Gets the length of the stream automatically if you're using the request or http module.
 You can also pass the length on initiation.
-Progress-stream will also check to see if the stream already have a length property.
+Progress-stream will also check to see if the stream already has a length property.

 	npm install progress-stream